docker/docs/engine/install/debian.md

 ### OS requirements

-To install Docker Engine, you need the 64-bit version of one of these Debian or Raspbian versions:
+To install Docker Engine, you need one of these Debian or Raspbian versions:

-- Debian Buster 10 (stable)
+- Debian Buster 10 / Raspbian Buster
 - Debian Stretch 9 / Raspbian Stretch

 Docker Engine is supported on `x86_64` (or `amd64`), `armhf`, and `arm64` architectures.